Investors increase Exxon holdings as activists' pressure push shares higher

-A number of prominent investment managers were so convinced that newcomer activist investor Engine No. 1 could successfully push for changes at Exxon Mobil Corp (XOM.N) that they added to their holdings in the oil company in the first months of 2021.
+BOSTON (Reuters) - A number of prominent investment managers were so convinced that newcomer activist investor Engine No. 1 could successfully push for changes at Exxon Mobil Corp that they added to their holdings in the oil company in the first months of 2021.

 Fidelity Management & Research Company, which oversees nearly $5 trillion in retirement and college savings accounts, as well as hedge funds Millennium Management and Laurion Capital Management made sizable purchases during the first quarter, regulatory filings show.
 Hedge fund D.E.
 Shaw, which was also engaging with Exxon management, also increased its holdings, the filings show.